Spectral theorem: Multiplication operator version

-The spectral theorem is the beginning of the vast research area of functional analysis called operator theory; see also the spectral measure.
+The spectral theorem is the beginning of the vast research area of functional analysis called operator theory; see also spectral measure.

 There is also an analogous spectral theorem for bounded normal operators on Hilbert spaces.
 The only difference in the conclusion is that now $\lambda$ may be complex-valued.

 Direct integrals

 There is also a formulation of the spectral theorem in terms of direct integrals.
 It is similar to the multiplication-operator formulation, but more canonical.